Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Experiments and Analyses

 \subsubsection{Constant Memory Hawkes Processes (CMHPs)}

-Building on CMABs, we introduce the Constant Memory Hawkes Process (CMHPs), a model which replaced the transformer layers in Transformer Hawkes Process (THP)~\citep{zuo2020transformer} with Constant Memory Attention Blocks.
-However, unlike THPs which summarise the information for prediction in a single vector, CMHPs summarise it into a set of latent vectors.
-As such, a flatten operation is added at the end of the model.
-Following prior work~\citep{bae2023meta,Shchur2020Intensity-Free}, we use a mixture of log-normal distribution as the decoder for both THP and CMHP.
+Building on CMABs, we introduce the Constant Memory Hawkes Process (CMHPs) (Figure \ref{appendix:fig:cmhps}), a model which replaces the transformer layers in Transformer Hawkes Process (THP)~\citep{zuo2020transformer} with Constant Memory Attention Blocks.
+Unlike THPs which summarise the information for prediction in a single vector, CMHPs summarise it as a set of latent vectors.
+As such, a flattening operation is added at the end of the model.
+Following prior work~\citep{bae2023meta,Shchur2020Intensity-Free}, the predictive distribution for THPs and CMHPs is a mixture of log-normal distribution.